 - A Dream and A Plan for Tomorrow (ADAPT): Our education program helps youth attain their GED, enroll in college, and/or transition from incarceration to community;

-- New Directions Employment Program (NDEP): Our youth employment program where young people participate in career assessments, job readiness training, job placement in subsidized and unsubsidized employment opportunities, internships, and/or a coding boot camp, connecting them to careers;
+- New Directions Employment Program: Our youth employment program where young people participate in career assessments, job readiness training, job placement in subsidized and unsubsidized employment opportunities, internships, and/or a coding boot camp, connecting them to careers;

-- Urban Connections (UC): Our community workforce development program offers community members career assessments and coaching, job placement, access to on-the-job training, and job training programs in the construction, healthcare, hospitality, and cannabis industries; and
+- Urban Connections: Our community workforce development program offers community members career assessments and coaching, job placement, access to on-the-job training, and job training programs in the construction, healthcare, hospitality, and cannabis industries; and

 - Each One Reach One (EORO): Our arts program connects youth with professional artists to create original works, which are showcased before a live audience.